 Summer and even fall weather brings a season of celebration here in Minnesota.
-But while your sweaters and coats have been put away, we hope you’ve still been thinking about your fireplace.
+But while your sweaters and coats are put away, we hope you’ll still think about your fireplace.

-Warm weather days offer the perfect time to make sure your chimney and fireplace are winter-ready, because we all know Mother Nature is always waiting right around the corner!
+Warm weather days offer the perfect time to ensure your chimney and fireplace are winter-ready because we all know Mother Nature is always waiting right around the corner!

 In this post from The Construction Group, our chimney repair pros are breaking down everything you need to know about chimney cleaning.